-A Florida licensed ambulatory surgical center must have a Florida licensed health care risk manager to provide oversight and implementation of the internal risk management program.
-The Florida licensed health care risk manager must have a current license issued by the State of Florida.
+A Florida licensed ambulatory surgical center must have a health care risk manager to provide oversight and implementation of the internal risk management program.
+The health care risk manager must have documented education or experience as specified in F.S.
+395.0197.

-The licensed health care risk manager can be an employee or can be retained by the ambulatory surgical center.
-The ambulatory surgical center will also have a risk manager designee to act in the absence of the licensed health care risk manager.
-Whether the licensed health care risk manager is an employee or contracted, the licensed health care risk manager should work with the Center's administration to determine which duties may be assigned to the risk manager designee.
-In order for the designee to review incident reports he/she must be determined to be competent in risk management techniques.
+The health care risk manager can be an employee or can be a consultant retained by the ambulatory surgical center.
+The ambulatory surgical center will also have a risk manager designee to act in the absence of the health care risk manager.
+Whether the health care risk manager is an employee or contracted, the health care risk manager should work with the Center's administration to determine which duties may be assigned to the risk manager designee.
+In order for the designee to review incident reports, he/she must be determined to be competent in risk management techniques.
 A risk manager designee competency check list sample is located in the Appendices.
-The duties assigned to the risk manager designee are performed under the supervision of the licensed health care risk manager.
-All risk management duties and functions remain the responsibility of the licensed health care risk manager and the licensed health care risk manager shall maintain responsibility for the oversight and implementation of the internal risk management program.
+The duties assigned to the risk manager designee are performed under the supervision of the health care risk manager.
+All risk management duties and functions remain the responsibility of the health care risk manager and the health care risk manager shall maintain responsibility for the oversight and implementation of the internal risk management program.

-The ambulatory surgical center's governing body must appoint the licensed health care risk manager and the risk manager designee.
+The ambulatory surgical center's governing body must appoint the health care risk manager and the risk manager designee.
 This appointment must be documented in writing.
 Surveyors and inspectors will want to see documentation of these appointments.
-Documentation should occur in governing body minutes and a job description signed and dated by the licensed health care risk manager, risk manager designee and the governing body chair.
+Documentation should occur in governing body minutes and a job descriptions signed and dated by the health care risk manager and the risk manager designee.

-The governing body will receive a quarterly report on the facility's risk management activities from the licensed health care risk manager.
+The governing body is to receive a quarterly report on the facility's risk management activities from the health care risk manager.
 This report should be included or attached to governing body minutes.
 Include discussion of any action taken by the governing body on the quarterly reports.
 For surgical centers that have a governing body meeting less than once a quarter, document the review of the risk management report by the governing body by having the chair initial and date the report.